Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Belfield has 41 active public transport stops, all of which are bus stops.
-These stops are served by 15 different routes that together facilitate 1,241 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents typically living just 154 meters from the nearest stop.
-Most residents in this predominantly residential area commute outwards.
-Car remains the most popular mode of transport, used by 83% of residents, while train use stands at 10%.
+Belfield has 41 active public transport stops, all serving buses.
+These stops are covered by 15 different routes, offering a total of 1,241 weekly passenger trips.
+The average distance to the nearest stop is 154 meters.
+Most residents commute outwards daily.
+Cars are the primary mode of transportation, used by 83% of residents, while 10% use trains.
 On average, there are 1.3 vehicles per dwelling.

-According to the 2021 Census, a high proportion of residents work from home (42.9%), which may be partly due to COVID-19 conditions.
+According to the 2021 Census, 42.9% of residents work from home, which may be influenced by COVID-19 conditions.
 The service frequency averages 177 trips per day across all routes, equating to approximately 30 weekly trips per stop.

 Frequently Asked Questions - Transport